Bioidentical hormone replacement therapy for men: Science, safety, and real-world results

 Some clinics promote compounded “custom” bioidentical creams or pellets.
 Compounded means medications mixed by a pharmacy for an individual, outside standard FDA-approved products.
 These may be useful when a man is allergic to ingredients in commercial drugs, but quality control and dosing consistency are generally less robust than with approved products.[1]

 Fact: Bioidentical testosterone has the same potential benefits and risks as any well-dosed testosterone therapy.
-Acne, increased red blood cells, fluid retention, and fertility suppression are all possible.[3],[5] For a more personal perspective, you can read about one man’s testosterone therapy side effects and how he managed them. - Myth: “Only compounded pellets or creams are truly bioidentical.”
+Acne, increased red blood cells, fluid retention, and fertility suppression are all possible.
+Exogenous TRT suppresses the HPG axis, so it is contraindicated in men actively seeking fertility; Enclomiphene is often preferred in that setting because it preserves spermatogenesis and testicular size.[2]
+[3] For a more personal perspective, you can read about one man’s testosterone therapy side effects and how he managed them.

-Fact: Once levels are in the mid-normal range, raising them higher rarely adds benefit and may increase risks like thickened blood or prostate symptoms.,[5] - Myth: “Testosterone therapy always causes prostate cancer.”
+Fact: Once levels are in the mid-normal range, raising them higher rarely adds benefit and may increase risks like thickened blood or prostate symptoms.[1]
+[2]

-Fact: Current evidence does not show that properly monitored therapy increases prostate cancer risk in men without a prior history, though men with active cancer should usually avoid it.[6] - Myth: “Once you start testosterone, you can never stop.”
+Fact: TRAVERSE has made this conversation more reassuring, and current evidence does not show that properly monitored therapy increases prostate cancer risk in men without a prior history, though men with active cancer should usually avoid it and PSA monitoring remains standard.[5]
+[6]

 Fact: Therapy can be tapered or stopped under supervision.
 Natural production often recovers, especially after shorter treatment courses, though this is not guaranteed.